pvalle6/ImageJ_Automated_Macro/README.md

-Recursive search and Convert Script
+Recursively searchs and convert TIFs to JPEG